 Volume & Open Interest Development

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Occidental Petroleum's whale activity within a strike price range from $40.0 to $90.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Occidental Petroleum's big money trades within a strike price range of $50.0 to $75.0 over the last 30 days.